 Millennial voters lean to the Democratic Party to a much greater degree than other generations, with 55 percent of all millennials identifying as Democrats or Democratic-leaning independents and just 33 percent identifying as Republicans or GOP-leaning independents, according to a Pew study released in March.

-Forty-nine percent of Generation Xers lean Democratic, compared to 46 percent of boomers.
+Among Generation Xers, 49 percent lean Democratic, compared with 46 percent of boomers.

 Millennials also have more liberal positions on immigration reform and marijuana legalization than older generations.